ECE468/step7-starter/README.md

 **TODO**

-This option builds on Step 5.
-(Note that this means your liveness analysis does not need to handle pointers.)
+This option requires Step 5.

 To implement this option, you need to do the following: